 Additionally, all pool maintenance staff must be trained in pool disinfection and sanitation, as per the guidelines in the section above.
 As well as this, they must be provided with the appropriate personal protective equipment (PPE) to do their jobs, usually meaning goggles and rubber gloves.
 They must also have all relevant safety information and data sheets available to them.

-Our Texas Drowning Accident Lawyers Could Help You
+Our Houston Drowning Accident Lawyers Could Help You

 If you or a family member has been involved in a drowning or other pool-related accident within the last two-year period, our legal team could help you to unlock the compensation you deserve for the injuries, complications, and losses that you suffered as a result.